CP1404/Practicals/prac_03/README.md

 - `for line in file`

 1. Write code that asks the user for their name, then opens a file called "name.txt" and writes that name to it.
+Remember to close your file.

-2. Write code that opens "name.txt" and reads the name (as above) then prints,
+2. (In the same file, but as if it were a separate program) Write code that opens "name.txt" and reads the name (as above) then prints,
    "Your name is Bob" (or whatever the name is in the file).

-3. Create a text file called `numbers.txt` and save it in your `prac_02` directory.
+3. Create a text file called `numbers.txt` and save it in your prac directory.
 Put the following three numbers on separate lines in the file and save it:
    17
    42